Many of us with an eating disorder are told (probably because it is true) that we have very black and white thinking.

 And while eating enough for an army of hungry soldiers, we become so sloth like in our movement that even a sloth would be jealous.

-Doing this – although it is terrifying, it is not as terrifying as you might think and with a black and white mindset, it will probably be the only kind of approach you can start to really understand (I know it was for me at the start).
+And although doing this is terrifying, it is not as terrifying as you might think and with a black and white mindset, it will probably be the only kind of approach you can start to really comprehend (I know it was for me at the start).

-To reprogram our brains and provide enough nourishment that they have a chance to rewire the entire disordered network of thought patterns that have been the norm for so long, can take pushing ourselves from one extreme in the illness to the opposite end of the spectrum.
+To reprogram our brains and provide enough nourishment that they have a chance to rewire the entire disordered network of thought patterns that have been the norm for so long, often takes pushing ourselves from one extreme in the illness to the opposite end of the spectrum.

 And to fully repair and heal the brain and body, allowing complete renourishment and for the old neural networks of the eating disorder to be shut down in their entirety, we need to stay at hero level of eating and resting for quite some time, until doing so creates no fear and the black and white thinking is now naturally technicolored!